 Uninsured drivers in Arizona

-A 2011 report from the Insurance Research Council estimated that 12 percent of Arizona drivers were uninsured in 2009, which is below the national average of 13.8 percent.
+The Insurance Research Council estimated that 10.6 percent of Arizona drivers were uninsured in 2012, which was below the national average of 12.6 percent.

-Nonetheless, many states now require uninsured and underinsured motorist bodily injury coverage to prevent insured drivers from paying their own injury costs in the event of an accident with an uninsured or underinsured motorist.
+Nonetheless, many states now require uninsured and/or underinsured motorist bodily injury coverage to help prevent insured drivers from paying their own injury costs in the event of an accident with an uninsured or underinsured motorist.
 These coverages can also help safeguard you if you're ever involved in a hit-and-run incident.

 Proof of insurance law

-Arizona requires drivers to carry proof of car insurance coverage, like an insurance ID card, in their cars whenever they're driving.
+Arizona requires drivers to carry proof of car insurance, like an insurance ID card, in their cars whenever they're driving.

 You're allowed under state law to present proof of auto insurance on an electronic device such as a smartphone or tablet in case you get pulled over.